 We list in Table 1 below the number of SN discoveries broken by projects.
-We have grouped all discoveries reported by individuals into an ``amateur'' class, and all discoveries by projects with a a few SNe each into one ``other'' class.
-These data were manually harvested from the webpage (accessed on Dec.
-31, 2010) and may contain errors either inherent to the webpage or introduced by us (if so, we apologize).
-If such exist we estimate they are negligible, and the trends seen in this summary should not be affected.
+We have grouped all discoveries reported by individuals into an ``amateur'' class, and all discoveries by projects with a few SNe each into one ``other'' class.
+These data were manually harvested from the ``latest Supernovae'' webpage (accessed on Dec.
+31, 2010 and again during spring and summer 2012) and may contain errors either inherent to the webpage or introduced by us (if so, we apologize).
+Analysis of reports from 2011 was more complicated due to the larger number of events and additional reporting channels (e.g., private webpages) so we have tried to cross-check reported discoveries against the source of each report.
+We estimate that any remaining errors that may exist are negligible, and the trends seen in this summary should not be affected.